 We work in response to specific sites and communities drawing on an environment and its people to form the work.
 We employ a strong aesthetic language that keys into the popular imaginary as useful and effective communication tools from which a complex discourse unfolds, crossing boundaries both geographical, social and metaphorical.
 Through the playful nature of the work and engagement with of the process participants become involved in events and situations that open up discussion around subjects like the pursuit of happiness, open boarders, and the nature of belief.
 Our aim has been and is to exploit the power of this aesthetic language to its full potential as a catalyst for change in both localised communities and on a wider global scale

-Multi-disciplinary: Participatory Practice, Collaborative Practice, Live Art, Performance, Public Art, gallery installation and public event based works which includes video, sculpture and performance
+Multi-disciplinary Collaborative Practice with Zoe Walker (Edinburgh University), Participatory Practice, Socially Engaged Practice, Live Art, Performance, Public Art, gallery installation and public event based works which includes video, sculpture and performance

 2016 Public Work, Circus between Worlds, Glasgow International Arts Festival